Symmetry-Enforced Quadratic Degradability Beyond Low Dimensions: Numerical Analysis and Capacity Bounds

 \section{Numerical Analysis and Capacity Bounds}

-Having established the analytical guarantee that the approximate degradability parameter scales as $\eta \sim O(p^2)$, we now investigate the practical implications of this result.
-Since approximate degradability ensures that the quantum capacity $Q(\mc{N})$ and the private capacity $P(\mc{N})$ coincide to first order~\cite{leditzky2018prl}, our analysis provides tight bounds for both quantities.
-In this section, we derive explicit lower bounds and provide numerical evidence reinforcing the universality of the quadratic suppression.
+Having established that the approximate degradability parameter of the MLS channel scales quadratically as $\eta = O(p^2)$, we now examine the operational consequences of this behavior for quantum and private communication rates.
+Approximate degradability implies that the quantum capacity $Q(\mathcal N)$ and the private capacity $P(\mathcal N)$ are both controlled by the coherent information up to an explicit continuity correction~\cite{leditzky2018prl}.
+This enables the derivation of single-letter achievable rate bounds in the low-noise regime.

+In this section, we first derive explicit lower bounds on the quantum and private capacities of MLS channels based on the coherent information and the continuity framework of approximate degradability.
+We then provide numerical results that illustrate the predicted quadratic scaling of the degradability parameter and its impact on the resulting capacity bounds.
+Together, these results demonstrate that the symmetry-protected $O(p^2)$ behavior is not only analytically guaranteed but also reflected in operationally meaningful rate estimates.